Somebody Likes Your Art, Now What?

 Reporter: "Interesting.
 Tell the viewers a bit more."

-Artist: "It addresses perceptions of permanence versus impermanence and ultimately the temporal nature of existence."
+Artist: "It addresses perceptions of permanence versus impermanence and ultimately the temporal essence of existence."

 Reporter: "Wow.
 That's deep.
 And there we have it from the museum.
 Now back to you at the news desk."